-- Understand principles of disciplinespecific research methods (e.g., qualitative, quantitative, mixed). - Employ appropriate disciplinary research methods to develop, manage, and conduct an in-depth study or investigation in an area of student's own interest, culminating in a 4000-5000 word paper (accompanied by an additional piece of scholarly work - where applicable - to be performed or exhibited). - Present (using appropriate media) and defend the research design, approach, and findings to a panel. - Document their processes and curate the artifacts of the development of their scholarly work in a portfolio.
+- Understand principles of disciplinespecific research methods (e.g., qualitative, quantitative, mixed). - Employ appropriate disciplinary research methods to develop, manage, and conduct an in-depth study or investigation in an area of student's own interest, culminating in a 4000-5000 word paper (accompanied by an additional piece of scholarly work where applicable to be performed or exhibited). - Present (using appropriate media) and defend the research design, approach, and findings to a panel. - Document their processes and curate the artifacts of the development of their scholarly work in a portfolio.

 Students are assessed on the academic paper and presentation and oral defense of research.
 The academic paper is approximately 4,000-5,000 words, and the presentation and defense take approximately 15-20 minutes.
 The Academic Paper is 75% of the score and the Presentation and Oral Defense is the remaining 25%.
-This constitutes as the AP Exam grade.
-The AP Research Exam costs more than other AP exams.
-(See page 14 for information on the AP Capstone Diploma).
+This constitutes the AP Exam grade.